AlexxNB/migy/README.md

 migy.cli({
     db: conn, //Connection to db
-    adapter: 'mysql', //Specify what module to use
+    adapter: 'mysql2', //Specify what module to use
     dir: 'migrations' //Directory where stored migration files });
 ```